 Washington is one of nine community property states.
 However, many people have misconceptions about what constitutes community property and how it factors into division of the marital estate.
 This leads to disputes or unsupported claims that intensify the divorce process.

-The divorce lawyers of O'Brian & Associates practice exclusively in family law, serving Redmond, Bellevue, the Eastside and the Greater Seattle area.
+The divorce lawyers of Alpine Family Law practice exclusively in family law, serving Redmond, Bellevue, the Eastside and the Greater Seattle area.
 We have extensive experience in high net worth divorces and other cases in which community property plays a pivotal role.
 We will help you make informed choices and vigorously represent you in negotiations or divorce litigation.
 Give us a call today to schedule a consultation about your specific case.

 The baseline presumption is that wealth acquired during marriage — through the efforts of either spouse — becomes community property.
 This includes retirement contributions or assets purchased in one spouse's name, including marriages in which only one spouse works outside the home.

 Disputes often center on separate property such as a house owned before marriage, a spouse's inheritance or injury settlement, or a spouse's business.
 Separately owned assets can become commingled with community property during marriage, losing their separate property status.